 A (mostly) Kids' Guide to Naples, Marco Island & The Everglades (Karen Bartlett) - Florida’s Paradise Coast

-A (mostly) Kids' Guide to Naples, Marco Island & The Everglades is a three-time national award-winning family guidebook, it offers a super-fun view of the beaches, nature preserves, attractions and experiences on land and sea.
+A (mostly) Kids' Guide to Naples, Marco Island & The Everglades is a three-time national award-winning family guidebook, it offers a super-fun view of the beaches, nature preserves, attractions, and experiences on land and sea.
 It is the perfect book for those looking for some awesome museums and attractions in sophisticated Naples to outrageously exciting adventures deep in the Everglades.
-Packed with tidbits of regional history and trivia for children, parents, grandparents, educators and armchair travellers this is a must-have book on your shelf. paradisecoast.com/
+Packed with tidbits of regional history and trivia for children, parents, grandparents, educators, and armchair travelers this is a must-have book on your shelf. paradisecoast.com/

 Canada Penguin Days (Sara Leach) - Whistler, Canada

 Whistler author, Sara Leach, recently released her eighth children’s book Penguin Days.
 Leach’s books follow Lauren, a young autistic girl.
 Each story focuses on the ups and downs of home and school life with Penguin Days following Lauren and her family traveling to North Dakota for a wedding in which Lauren is a flower girl.
 Leach aims to simply write a good story that people want to read, with this being her eighth book it appears she has succeeded at what she set out to do. whistler.com/uk/

 Japan Buddy in Japan (Nazneen Bustani) - Hiroshima, Japan